JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/La_utopia_como_certeza.md

 - Planetary social service is one of the highest honors a citizen can receive [UB 55:3.8](/en/The_Urantia_Book/55#p3_8).
 - Parity between men and women in social, administrative, educational, and judicial positions [UB 55:3.9](/en/The_Urantia_Book/55#p3_9).

-Later in this document, the Mighty Messenger describes “the physical perfection, intellectual achievement, and spiritual development that characterize these advanced ages of evolution on a sinless sphere” (55:5.1).
+Later in this paper, the Mighty Messenger describes “the physical perfection, intellectual achievement, and spiritual development that characterize these advanced ages of evolution on a sinless sphere” (55:5.1).
 A day will come when there will be no poverty or social inequality, no crime or mental illness; a day when science, art, and industry will flourish; a day when economic life will become ethical; a day when there will be no wars, no armies, no police; a day when everything will be conducive to the attainment of happiness, that state so fleeting today.

 > ...
 The planetary realization of this era of light and life far more than equals the fondest expectations of Urantia mortals who have entertained no more farseeing concepts of the future life than those embraced within religious beliefs which depict heaven as the immediate destiny and final dwelling place of surviving mortals. ...
 [UB 52:7.16](/en/The_Urantia_Book/52#p7_16)